-The information material related to nuclear fusion provided below addresses teachers and students.
-The videos, animations, booklets and brochures have been especially produced for use in class and deepen existing knowledge.
-You can also find many useful links.
+The information material related to nuclear fusion provided below addresses both interested teachers and students.
+Selected videos, animations, booklets and brochures listed below have been specifically produced for in-class use and aim to deepen existing knowledge.
+You can also find various useful links below.

 The movie introduces a future fusion reactor, explaining basics of fusion.

-Produced in 2000 by the Centre de Recherches en Physique des Plasmas, École Polytechnique Fédérale de Lausanne, with financial support of the European Commission, it offers a virtual visit of a reactor based on ITER design, sending the viewer some 10-20 years into the future.
+Produced in 2000 by the Centre de Recherches en Physique des Plasmas, École Polytechnique Fédérale de Lausanne, with financial support from the European Commission, it offers a virtual visit of a reactor based on ITER design, sending the viewer some 10 to 20 years into the future.

 Fusion 2100 – Classroom of the future